timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 Pie charts are used to plot categorized data.
 The chart presents each category as a slice of a pie, so you can see its contribution to the total.
+It is good to note that, with more slices, the chart becomes harder to analyze, and with very similar, small slices, it becomes harder to compare slice sizes.
+Use pie charts for a small number of categories, and consider another chart type when you have large amounts of data.

 Pie charts can answer questions like: